SideralRegent/micecraft/source/utils/Utilities.md

 ---

 ### **table.random** ( `t`: table, `associative`: boolean )
 Gives the value of a random entry from the table.
-If the table is associative it converts the keys to an array and picks one of them randomly.
+If the table is associative it converts the keys to an array.

 **Parameters:**